 Background, Jurisdiction & Reputation

-CyberGhost VPN does have a somewhat complex past.
+CyberGhost VPN has a somewhat complex past.
 However, this VPN has never been connected to any data leak or caught cooperating with any authorities.
-Our Score: 9/10.
+So, your data will be safe – even though we wished to see a more recent audit of its services.
+Our Score: 8.5/10

 The first question that we’re going to answer is – should you trust CyberGhost VPN with your private data?
-To answer this question, we’ll tell you what you need to know about this company, so make sure to keep on reading.
+To answer that question, we’ll tell you what you need to know about this cyber-sec company, so make sure to keep on reading.

 Where Does CyberGhost VPN Come From?
 Is It Part of the 14-Eyes Alliance?